 - Be sure to use plain printer paper and not cardstock or these will be very hard to fold

 - The faces will line up better if you are exact with your cuts and folds.
+A paper trimmer makes exact cuts easier.
 Help younger children so they don’t get frustrated (although most kids aren’t going to mind if the faces don’t line up exactly!)

 Looking for more bookish fun?
 Try these posts: